galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 	</ul>
 </div>

 Galaxy has a graphical interface where you click on things.
 If you have just a few items in your history, clicking is easy.
-But in most real-world analyses you never have just two datasets.
+But in most real-world analyses you never have just a few datasets.
 Instead you have many (sometimes thousands).

 |      |